inventree/InvenTree/docs/docs/faq.md

 ### Invoke Version

-If the installed version of invoke is too old, users may see error messages during the installation procedure, such as *"'update' did not receive all required positional arguments!"* (or similar).
+If the installed version of invoke is too old, users may see error messages during the installation procedure, such as:

+- *'update' did not receive all required positional arguments!*
+- *Function has keyword-only arguments or annotations*

-As per the [invoke guide](./start/intro.md#invoke), the minimum required version of Invoke is `1.4.0`.
+As per the [invoke guide](./start/intro.md#invoke), the minimum required version of Invoke is `2.0.0`.

 To determine the version of invoke you have installed, run either: